Univ. Prof. Dr. Tibor Harkany

-Department(s): Department of Molecular Neurosciences (Center for Brain Research)
+Department(s): Division of Molecular Neurosciences (Center for Brain Research)

 Location: Spitalgasse 4